-4.1.
+6.1.
 Principles

-- (a) Direction shall be provided to schools to promote Caring and Safe learning environments.
+- (a) Direction will be provided to schools to promote Caring and Safe learning environments.
 According to the Provincial Code of Conduct a school should be a place that promotes responsibility, respect, civility, and academic excellence in a safe learning and teaching environment.
 A positive school climate exists when all members of the school community feel safe, included and accepted and actively promote positive behaviours and interactions.
 Equity, inclusion and respect are critical components embedded in the learning environment.
-Actions that jeopardize the emotional well-being or physical safety of any person in a school or other Board facility shall not be condoned. - (b) The standards of behaviour outlined in this procedure shall apply to all members of the school community, including students, parents and guardians, teachers or other school staff members, Board members, volunteers, permit holders and visitors: - on school property; - while travelling on a school bus that is owned by the Board or that is under contract to the Board; - in-school sports activities; - in off-site school-sponsored activities; or - in circumstances where engaging in an activity will have an impact on the school climate. - (c) Procedures shall be developed to respond to inappropriate student behaviour.
-The procedures shall be based on a progressive discipline approach and consideration of mitigating and other factors, as required by the Education Act.
-Refer to Operational Procedure PR697: Promoting a Positive School Climate. - (d) This procedure and related procedures shall be reviewed regularly involving school councils, Board advisory committees, parents, students, staff members, and community members. - (e) A process shall be established to communicate this procedure, the Provincial Code of Conduct and local codes of conduct to all parents, students, staff members, permit holders and members of the school community in order to obtain their commitment and support.
-The plan will include those members of the school community whose first language is not English. - (f) Effective strategies shall be developed for response to all infractions related to the standards for respect, civility, responsible citizenship, and safety.
+Actions that jeopardize the emotional well-being or physical safety of any person in a school or other Board facility will not be condoned. - (b) The standards of behaviour set out in this Procedure apply to students whether they are on school property, on school buses, at school-related activities or events (including sports activities), in before- and afterschool program, or in other circumstances that could have an impact on the school climate.
+They also apply to all individuals involved in the publicly funded school system - principals, teachers, early childhood educators, or other school staff, parents, school bus drivers, volunteers, school visitors, community groups and permit holders. - (c) Procedures will be developed to respond to inappropriate student behaviour.
+The procedures will be based on a progressive discipline approach and consideration of mitigating and other factors, as required